Elon Musk's X platform in breach of EU rules – DW – 07/12/2024

 In three key findgings highlighted by the Commission, EU regulators were unhappy with the X blue badge system that, under Musk's ownership of X, has meant anyone can now obtain it with a premium subscription.

-The Commission said that interface for verified accounts and the "Blue checkmark" was done in a way "that does not correspond to industry practice and deceives users."
+The Commission said the interface for verified accounts and the "Blue checkmark" was done in a way "that does not correspond to industry practice and deceives users."

 Secondly, the Commission said that X was not in compliance with "required transparency on advertising" and did not provide "a searchable and reliable advertisement repository."

-In the third preliminary finding, the Commission said that X "fails to provide access to its public data to researchers" which it said need to be in line with the DSA.
+In the third preliminary finding, the Commission said X "fails to provide access to its public data to researchers," which it added is required by the DSA.

 "In particular, X prohibits eligible researchers from independently accessing its public data, such as by scraping, as stated in its terms of service," the Commission said.